 The Best Bags for Men

-So, the term "backpack" is actually an umbrella term that encompasses multiple types of bags like knapsacks and rucks.
+So, the term “backpack” is actually an umbrella term that encompasses multiple types of bags like knapsacks and rucks.
+There’s a reason I’m covering backpacks as the first option for the best bags for men.
 The biggest clear advantage of the backpack is the shoulder straps, allowing the most free movement of any bag choice.
 Backpacks range widely in price, material, and design.
 Most are made from polyester, cotton, or canvas (durable, typically weather resistant) and some have leather detailing.
-Backpacks are a very common household item and its utility is apparent, but it might be time to upgrade from that Jansport Super Break you've had since high school.
-Backpacks go with most outfits, but opt for something classier for more formal wear.
+Backpacks are a very common household item and its utility is apparent, but it might be time to upgrade from that old Jansport Super Break you’ve had since high school.
+Backpacks generally go with most outfits, but opt for something stylish for more formal wear.
 Here are some options:

 Jansport Right Pack – Now, don’t get me wrong.
 I’m not bashing Jansport in any way as I think they’re one of the best options for the price range.
 They come in essentially every color imaginable and that’s largely why I think Jansports are a bit juvenile, but some colors look pretty solid.
 In short, a sturdy polyester bag with a solid warranty.
 This option lacks the suede bottom but adds considerable carrying capacity (+2 STR boost).